leswright1977/PySpectrometer2/README.md

 12) 611.6 nm (Europium)             (This peak really stand out clearly)
 15) 650.8 nm (Europium (Probably))  (Less easy to spot, but if you also use a red laser pointer (650-660nm), you should be able to pick it out as the nearest peak to your pointer!)

+Once you have identified some peaks, at least 3, but even better 4 to 6, fisrts press 'h' to goggle on peak hold, this will stabilize the graph, and even allow you to switch off the light source!

+Press the 'p' key on the keyboard.
+This will toggle on the pixel measuring crosshairs, move the crosshairs to each of your peaks, and click once the crosshairs are aligned with the 'flagpole' of the wavelength marker (below)

+Rinse and repeat for your identified peaks.
+(Note it makes sense to do this from left to right!)
+Once you have selected all of your peaks, press 'c' and turn your attention to the terminal window.
+For each pixel number, enter the identified wavelength.

+Once this is complete, the software will recalibrate the graticule and its internal representation of all the wavelength data.
+In the console, it will print out the value of R_Squared.
+This value will give an indication of how well the calulated data matches your input data.
+The closer this value is to 1, the more accurately you recorded your wavelengths! for example a six nines fit (0.999999xxxx) is excellent.
+If it is a way off, one or more of your identified wavlengths may be incorrect!